- Prospective Students

 - The topic of the special field examination is typically chosen by the student from areas pertinent to classics: archaeology, metrics, history, philosophy, papyrology, religion, linguistics, numismatics, epigraphy, law, Medieval Latin, or literary theory.
 By agreement of the student and the examiner, this requirement is fulfilled by either a written or oral examination, or by a substantial research paper

-- Greek and Roman literature: The grades in the four required courses in the history of the literatures are used to fulfill this requirement.
+- Greek and Roman literature: The grades in the three required survey courses in the history of the literatures are used to fulfill this requirement.
 The lowest grade considered to be passing in a graduate course or examination is B–.

 DISSERTATION DEFENSE.
 Having achieved candidacy for the degree, the student undertakes a dissertation under the supervision of an advisor and a committee.
 The usual time required for its completion is one to two years.
 The final oral examination is on the dissertation and related topics.